 2. Determine the right plant – Next you should find what shrub that you will put in the area.
 This means you must find what will grow and thrive in that specific area, and then choose what you want from your list of plants that will live in that spot.
 The things that should be taken in to consideration when picking a plant include the shrubs maximum size, soil ph levels, fertilizer, sunlight, and water consumption.

 3. Go shopping- Look around at different sellers of the plant to see who has the best prices for quality shrubs.
-Save some time by choosing TN Nursery because we sell at wholesale prices, directly to the public.
+Save some time by choosing Wholesale Nursery Co. because we sell at wholesale prices, directly to the public.

 4. Check your plant over – Once you get your plant, check it over.
 Things that you should look for include insects, cracks or breaks, dead leaves, and serious yellowing of the leaves.
 These may indicate that the plant may be dying or at risk of dying.
 Our plants are guaranteed, so this is another reason to choose TN.